Women and sexual problems

 Get treatment for any other medical problems.
 This may help with problems with sex.

 - Your provider may be able to change or stop a medicine.
-This can help with sex problems.
+This can help with sexual problems.

 - Your provider may recommend that you use estrogen tablets or cream to put in and around your vagina.
 This helps with dryness.